-You may also be interested in taking childbirth preparation classes, which teach methods on coping for labour and delivery, and helps guide new parents in the many decisions they will make before and during the birth process.
+You may also be interested in taking a childbirth preparation class, which teach methods for coping with labour and delivery, and helps guide new parents in the many decisions they will make before and during the birth process.
 One of the things you may be most concerned with is the amount of pain you may experience during labour.
 You can have a very “low-tech” birth if you wish, knowing that all the best equipment, services and staff are immediately available, if required.
 Childbirth is different for all women, and no one can predict how much pain you will have.
 During the labour process, your midwife or Dr. Alex Polyakov will ask you if you need pain relief, and will help you decide what option is the best for you.
 Your options may include a local or intravenous analgesic (pain relieving drug), an epidural (injection which blocks pain in the lower part of your body), spinal anaesthesia (used when the delivery will require forceps), or a pudendal block (numbs the vulva, vagina and anus during the second stage of labour and during delivery).

 Labour Options and Assistance